Yonsei-MILab/MRI-Motion-Artifact-Correction-Self-Assisted-Priors/README.md

 This work has been submitted to one of the peer-reviewed scientific journals.

-Also, you can find the e-print copy on arXiv at:
+Also, you can find the preprint copy on arXiv at:

 http://